dustinsand/hex-arch-kotlin-spring-boot/README.md

-# Hexagonal Architecture (aka Ports and Adapters)
+# Hexagonal Architecture (aka Ports and Adapters) and DDD

 “Create your application to work without either a UI or a database so you can run automated regression-tests against the application, work when the database becomes unavailable, and link applications together without any user involvement.”  –Alistair Cockburn

-Personally I've used hexagonal architectures for years because it matches how I reason about designing applications.
+Personally I've used hexagonal architectures with DDD for years because it matches how I reason about designing applications.
 However, I'm not aware of a "standard" project structure for JVM micro services which other engineers are also familiar with so I've created my own interpretation.
 If a canonical project structure exists, please let me know.
 I've seen a different interpretation of project structures from each engineer I've learned this architecture from.

 Thank you to all the engineers who have shared their knowledge on this topic.
 This project is a derivative of their work mentioned in the references.
 If you are not familiar with this architecture, please review the references first.